fractalsproject/billion-scale-on-gemini-apu/README.md

 Participants must submit their algorithm via a pull request.
 Participants are not required to submit proprietary source code such as software drivers or firmware.

-Organizers will evaluate the participant's algorithm and hardware via one of these options:
+Compeition Evaluators will evaluate the participant's algorithm and hardware via one of these options:
 * Participants send their hardware to the organizers at the participant's expense.
 * Participants give organizers remote access to the hardware.
 * Participants run the evaluation benchmarks on their own, and send the results to the organizers.